Posted on: April 13, 2012

 Persepolis movie trailor

 It’s the largely autobiographical story of Marjane Satrapi, her time in Iran before and after the revolution of 1979, her family, and her flight to France.
-I did not think that a cartoon would be moving in this way, nor as thought provoking.
-But it is.
-The DVD adds excellent special features, takes us behind the scenes and includes interviews with cast and crew.
-The work involved in making the film is stunning, laborious, time consuming and admirable.…
+I did not think that a cartoon would be moving in this way, nor as thought provoking.…

 Pramoedya Ananta Toer

 It’s not often that a great writer’s life is more interesting in some ways than his books.
 But that’s the case with Pramoedya Ananta Toer.
-Born on the island of Java in 1925, Toer lived through several revolutions and national rebellions, participated in a few himself, and was imprisoned both by the Dutch colonial government and then later by the Suharto régime.
+Born on the island of Java in 1925, Toer lived through several revolutions and national rebellions, participated in a few himself, and was imprisoned both by the Dutch colonial government and then later by the Suharto regime.

-While in jail during his first imprisonment in 1947 – 49, he wrote his first novel, The Fugitive.
-During his second imprisonment, this time by the Suharto régime in 1965, he accomplished something even more amazing.
+While in jail during his first imprisonment in 1947-49, he wrote his first novel, The Fugitive.
+During his second imprisonment, this time by the Suharto regime in 1965, he accomplished something even more amazing.
 Denied pen and paper, he managed to construct a tetralogy, recite it to his fellow prisoners, and eventually get it down on paper and published after his release in 1979.…